gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 ![Release Dashboard - Application Version](images/04-release-dashboard-application-version.png "Release Dashboard - Application Version")

 Here, you see that `PetPortal` version `1.0` is deployed to the DEV environment.
 This version can also be deployed to the TEST environment (indicated by the green border and **deploy** icon).
-The ACC and PROD environments are currently off-limits for this version.
+The PROD environment is currently off-limits for this version.
 When you click on the **_PROD_** environment you can see why this is the case:

 ![Release Dashboard - Environment Conditions](images/05-release-dashboard-environment-conditions.png "Release Dashboard - Environment Conditions")